travelaudience/kubernetes-nexus/README.md

 $ kubectl create -f nexus-ingress.yaml
 ```

-You should allow for 5 to 10 minutes for GCLB to update.
+One should allow for 5 to 10 minutes for GCLB to update.
 Nexus should then
 become available over HTTP at http://nexus.example.com.

-### Securing the Deployment with HTTPS
+### Securing Nexus with HTTPS

-In order to secure the deployment one must configure HTTPS access.
-The easiest
+In order to secure Nexus external access one must configure HTTPS access.
-and cheapest way to obtain a trusted TLS certicate is using
+The easiest and cheapest way to obtain a trusted TLS certicate is using
 [Let's Encrypt](https://letsencrypt.org/), and the easiest way to automate the
 process of obtaining and renewing certificates from Let's Encrypt is by using
 [`kube-lego`](https://github.com/jetstack/kube-lego):